thedynamiclinker/ld/dictionary/The Problem of Where.md

 As obvious as that may be, one still somehow encounters skeptics.

 Primarily online, these people claim to be unconvinced that the question of "Where to meet people?" is a genuinely unsolved problem.

-As if that wasn't enough, there exists an even stranger breed of skeptic.

-These baffling creatures claim to be unconvinced that this problem remains unsolved _even for specific types of people,_ and express skepticism that a location aiming to solve these problems would be useful to anyone.
-Such individuals appear to suffer from an extreme form of what has come to be called [[Extroverted Autism]].
+Such individuals appear to suffer from a form of what has come to be called [[Extroverted Autism]].

 Extroverted Autism is a debilitating condition, but it is not uncommon, and it is important to treat those who suffer from it with patience and compassion.